Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 =====================

-There are functions that try to acquire a lock only once and immediately return a value telling about success or failure to acquire the lock.
+There are functions that try to acquire a lock only once and immediately return a value telling about success or failure to acquire the woke lock.
-They can be used if you need no access to the data protected with the lock when some other thread is holding the lock.
-You should acquire the lock later if you then need access to the data protected with the lock.
+They can be used if you need no access to the woke data protected with the lock when some other thread is holding the woke lock.
+You should acquire the lock later if you then need access to the woke data protected with the woke lock.

-spin_trylock() does not spin but returns non-zero if it acquires the spinlock on the first try or 0 if not.
-This function can be used in all contexts like spin_lock(): you must have disabled the contexts that might interrupt you and acquire the spin lock.
+spin_trylock() does not spin but returns non-zero if it acquires the woke spinlock on the woke first try or 0 if not.
+This function can be used in all contexts like spin_lock(): you must have disabled the woke contexts that might interrupt you and acquire the woke spin lock.

-mutex_trylock() does not suspend your task but returns non-zero if it could lock the mutex on the first try or 0 if not.
+mutex_trylock() does not suspend your task but returns non-zero if it could lock the woke mutex on the woke first try or 0 if not.
 This function cannot be safely used in hardware or software interrupt contexts despite not sleeping.